 A 70% benchmark is required for the HESI A2 exam.
-The HESI A2 offers remediation and ability for student to develop a study packet after the first exam to help study if a second attempt to meet the 70% benchmark is required.
+The HESI A2 offers remediation after the first exam to help study if a second attempt to meet the 70% benchmark is required.

 HESI A2 Study Guide is available at the Columbia College bookstore or can be ordered by the student.

-Evolve Resources for Admissions Assessment Exam Review, 5th Edition ISBN: 9780323582278 Copyright: 2021 Imprint: Elsevier List Price: \$34.95
+Evolve Resources for Admissions Assessment Exam Review, 5th Edition

+ISBN: 9780323582278 Copyright: 2021 Imprint: Elsevier List Price: \$34.95